Make A Gift

 Wayne County Foundation- The Wayne County, Indiana, Foundation, Inc. exists to foster and encourage private philanthropic giving, to enhance the spirit of community and to improve the quality of life in the Wayne County, Indiana, area now and for future generations.

 If monetary gifts aren’t you style, think about about giving in-kind!
-In kind giving means giving materials that help run the center instead of money.
-Below we have compiled a list of gifts that we sure would like to have!
+In kind giving means giving materials that help run the center instead of money!
+CEC can always use the following:

 Ways to Give

-Becoming a member of CEC is easy and help us educate thousands of students and community members each year!
-Membership includes: subscription to the Evergreen newsletter, program discounts, and free entry to over 140 nature centers across the US and Canada!
+Becoming a member of CEC is easy and helps us educate thousands of students and community members each year!
+Membership includes: subscription to the Eco-Type newsletter, program discounts, early access to program and event registration/tickets, and free entry to over 140 nature centers across the US and Canada!
 Members can join at the following suggested levels:

 |Senior / Student||$35|